Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling: Application to ranking methods for discovering new outlinks

 \paragraph{Ground truth} The ground truth rankings, listed in Table~\ref{table:notation_description} at the top, are obtained from the true values of the three \emph{targets} from Section~\ref{subsection:prediction-targets}: the link change rate over 9 weeks (LCR), the presence of new outlinks in week 9 (NL), and the number of new outlinks in week 9 (NNL).

 \paragraph{Ranking methods}

-Table~\ref{table:notation_description} further shows the rankings obtained from the \emph{prediction} of a specific target using our proposed learning methods.
+Table~\ref{table:notation_description} further lists the rankings that we obtain from the \emph{prediction} of a specific target using our proposed learning methods.
 For example, LCR-ET means ranking by the predicted link change rate obtained with the ExtraT regressor.
 When training NL-ET, NNL-ET, and NNL-NGB we use all features with full history size 8.
 Recall that DP features completely define LCR, therefore, these features are excluded when training LCR-ET.
-For each target, we also trained the ExtraT model using only the LBLA (`look back, look around') features.
-The LBLA features include all features that are directly computed from historical values of the prediction targets (except, predictions for LCR use only features of related pages).
-This is indicated by subscript LBLA (see italic features in Figure~\ref{fig:feature_sets}).
-We propose this approach based on the results in Section \ref{sec:feature-predicitvity}, that these are most informative features.